davelawrence/shopify-image-renamer/README.md

 ## Workflow

 1. **Download and Rename**: Images are downloaded and renamed based on variant options.
-2. **Upload to Shopify Files**: Images are uploaded to Shopify Files, and public URLs are retrieved.
+2. **Upload to AWS S3**: Images are uploaded to AWS S3, and public URLs are retrieved.
 3. **Generate CSV**: A CSV file is created with the necessary fields for Matrixify import.
 4. **Matrixify Import**: Use the generated CSV to import images into Shopify, ensuring correct variant mapping and gallery order.